OurDivineLove/OurDivineLove/README.md

 " Through the vast, and deep shore of the ocean.
 My heart longs for you the deepest. "

-That's all!
-Thank you for reading.
-You will get to know me more well if we're close friends! <3 Venily/Haven Supermacy!!
+Venily/Haven Supermacy!!
 2nd & 3rd rentry are still wips!